-A bicycle is an important mode of transportation that is healthy both for the rider and the environment.
-It is also a convenient form of transportation for beach-laden areas like Florida’s coasts.
-Unfortunately, Florida is one of the top states for bicycle fatalities in the nation, both for percentage (3.4% in 2010) of and total (83 in 2010) fatalities involving a bicycle.
-Add that to the numerous non-fatal accidents involving a motor vehicle and a bicycle each year and you have quite a big number of bicyclists getting hurt or killed – mostly by negligent drivers.
+A bicycle is an important way of transportation that is healthy for the rider and the environment.
+It is also a convenient form of transportation for beach areas like Florida’s coasts.
+Unfortunately, Florida is one of the top states for bicycle fatalities in the nation.
+According to the National Highway Traffic Safety Administration, Florida is 2nd in the US for fatalities involving a bicycle (4% in 2017.)
+Add that to the many non-fatal accidents involving a motor vehicle and a bicycle each year and you have quite a big number of bicyclists getting hurt or killed.
+This is mostly caused by negligent drivers.

 Florida motorists have a legal responsibility to respect bicyclists on the road.
-If you or a loved one has been injured due to the negligent or reckless actions of a motorist, an experienced and compassionate Fort Lauderdale bicycle accident lawyer in Broward County could help you pursue damages while you get your life back on track.
+Have you or a loved one been injured from the negligent or reckless actions of a motorist?
+An experienced and compassionate Fort Lauderdale bicycle accident lawyer in Broward County could help you while you get your life back on track.

-Lisa Levine of Lisa S. Levine P.A. is a personal injury attorney with over 25 years of experience and a passion for helping people get the compensation they deserve.
-If you’ve suffered injury on a bicycle due to the actions of a Florida motorist in Fort Lauderdale, West Palm Beach, Boca Raton, Jupiter, Aventura, Coral Gables, Hollywood, or Sunrise call the caring legal team at Lisa S. Levine P.A..
+Lisa Levine of Lisa S. Levine P.A. is a personal injury attorney with over 25 years of experience.
+She has a passion for helping people get the compensation they deserve.
+If you’ve suffered an injury on a bicycle due to the actions of a Florida motorist in Fort Lauderdale, West Palm Beach, Boca Raton, Jupiter, Aventura, Coral Gables, Hollywood, or Sunrise – call the caring legal team at Lisa S. Levine P.A.
 We will treat your case with respect while aggressively fighting for the restitution you deserve.
 Call (954) 256-1820 today to set up your free case consultation.

 Broward County Bicycle Laws

 According to Florida Statute §316.2065, every person riding a bicycle on a roadway has the same rights as any other motor vehicle.
-The exception is when a bicyclist is riding on a sidewalk or other pedestrian pathway, in which case he or she has the same rights as a pedestrian.
-Conversely, just as a person on a bicycle as the rights of a motorist or pedestrian, he or she also has the same or modified legal responsibility to operate the bicycle safely.
+The exception is when a bicyclist is riding on a sidewalk or other pedestrian pathway.
+In that, case he or she has the same rights as a pedestrian.
+However, just as a person on a bicycle has the rights of a motorist or pedestrian, he or she also has the same or modified legal responsibility to operate the bicycle safely.

 The same statute giving the bicyclist rights and responsibilities also provides regulations to follow while operating a bicycle.
 These promote the safety of the cyclist as well as the people and vehicles in his or her surroundings.
-It is important to make sure you abide by these laws while on your bicycle so that if you are in an accident and need to bring a civil suit, your percentage of liability under Florida law is small or nonexistent.
-These regulations are:
+It is important to make sure you abide by these laws while on your bicycle.
+This is so that if you are in an accident and need to bring a civil suit, your percentage of liability under Florida law is small or nonexistent.

 - A bicycle must have a fixed, regular seat for riding